machevalia/WebApplicationTesting/Authentication/Encounters.md

 - This resulted in a very long (4 second) response for 'application'.
 - Reran to target the password and found 'taylor'.

+# Broken 2FA validation - bruteforcable
+## 2FA validation is enforced but broken - it is possible to bruteforce the entire keyspace of the token in the time it is valid.
+- Brute forced the valid username and password of the victim
+- Sent the secondary login request to intruder and bruteforced access.